 Dr Charlotte Hulme is a Lecturer at in the School of Pharmacy and Bioengineering (PhaB) based at Keele’s partner site, the Robert Jones and Agnes Hunt Orthopaedic Hospital (RJAH), Oswestry.

-I obtained a BSc (Hons) in Biology from The University of Manchester in 2011.
-My PhD in Developmental Biomedicine was awarded from The University of Manchester in 2016, where I was based in the Maternal and Fetal Health Research Centre (2011-2015), St Mary’s Hospital.
-During my PhD studies, I developed an interest in using systems biology approaches to identify important biological mechanisms underlying disease/injury that can be validated using cellular and molecular laboratory techniques.
-My thesis was entitled, ‘Investigating the effect of Diabetes mellitus on placental function: a systems biology approach’.
+Charlotte obtained a BSc (Hons) in Biology from The University of Manchester in 2011.
+She then completed a joint MRC/ Manchester Alumni Impact Scholarship funded PhD in Developmental Medicine at the University of Manchester.
+Here, she developed an interest in using systems biology approaches (transcriptomics/ proteomics/ metabolomics) to identify important biological mechanisms underlying disease/injury that can be validated using cellular and molecular laboratory techniques.

 Research and scholarship